Tom Wilson (musician): Career

-Tom Wilson's first performing band was The Florida Razors, formed in 1981 with bassist Carl Keesee, guitarist Jason Avery and drummer Greg Cannon.
-They released one full length album, Beat Music, in 1986 but dissolved in 1987.
+Tom Wilson's first performing band was The Florida Razors, formed in 1981 with guitarist Jason Avery, guitarist Bruce Cameron, bassist Steven Toth, and drummer Greg Cannon.
+Steven Toth and Bruce Cameron left the band in 1982 and Carl Keesee joined on bass.
+They released one full-length album, Beat Music, in 1986 but dissolved in 1987.

-In the 1990s Wilson fronted the band Junkhouse.
+In the 1990s, Wilson fronted the band Junkhouse.
 Junkhouse released three studio albums and a number of singles.

-In 1996 he joined with Colin Linden, Stephen Fearing to form the roots rock trio Blackie and the Rodeo Kings.
+In 1996, he joined with Colin Linden, Stephen Fearing to form the roots rock trio Blackie and the Rodeo Kings.

-In 1999 Wilson performed solo as part of The White Ribbon Concert at the Phoenix Concert Theatre in Toronto.
+In 1999, Wilson performed solo as part of The White Ribbon Concert at the Phoenix Concert Theatre in Toronto.

-In 2001 Wilson released a solo album, Planet Love, which featured the hit "Dig It".
-In 2006 he released his second solo album, Dog Years.
+In 2001, Wilson released a solo album, Planet Love.
+The album featured the single "Dig It", which reached #11 on Canada's Rock chart.
+In 2006, he released his second solo album, Dog Years.
 In between the release of both solo albums, he partnered up with Daniel Lanois's older brother, Bob Lanois, to record The Shack Recordings Volume 1, a collection of quieter acoustic songs with Bob Lanois recording and accompanying him on blues harp on some songs.

 It was around this time Wilson and comedian Cathy Jones met and became engaged.
-They split their time between Hamilton and Nova Scotia, though they never got married.
+They split their time between Hamilton and Nova Scotia, though they never married.

-In 2011 he toured with Blackie and the Rodeo Kings in support of their album Kings and Queens.
+In 2011, he toured with Blackie and the Rodeo Kings in support of their album Kings and Queens.
 That year he performed at the Winnipeg Folk Festival.

-In 2015 Wilson was commissioned by the city of Hamilton to paint a mural depicting the history of music in the city.
+In 2015, Wilson was commissioned by the city of Hamilton to paint a mural depicting the history of music in the city.

 Wilson's most recent project is Lee Harvey Osmond, which is a collaborative effort with members of Cowboy Junkies and Skydiggers.

-His songs have been performed by Mavis Staples, Colin James, Stephen Fearing, Adam Gregory, Billy Ray Cyrus, Craig Northey, David Ricketts and Edwin.
+His songs have been performed by Mavis Staples, Colin James, Stephen Fearing, Adam Gregory, Billy Ray Cyrus, Craig Northey, David Ricketts, and Edwin.
 Numerous Wilson songs have been used in television, commercials and motion pictures.

-In 2017 Wilson published a memoir of his life to date, titled Beautiful Scars.
+In 2017, Wilson published a memoir of his life to date, titled Beautiful Scars.
 The memoir addressed his discovery of his Mohawk heritage, which he also addressed musically for the first time on Lee Harvey Osmond's 2019 album Mohawk.
-In 2022 he released Mother Love, a collaborative album with iskwē.
+In 2022, he released Mother Love, a collaborative album with iskwē.

 He was the subject of Shane Belcourt's 2022 documentary film Beautiful Scars, which premiered at the 2022 Hot Docs Canadian International Documentary Festival.

+Wilson was appointed as a Member of the Order of Canada in June 2023, with this citation: For his multifaceted contributions to the arts in Canada, notably as an iconic musician, as well as for his advocacy of Indigenous communities in Canada.

+In 2024, McMaster University announced that Wilson will be awarded an honorary degree.

+In recent years he has also collaborated with his son, Thompson Wilson, on music released under the name Tehohàhake, including the score for Belcourt's 2025 documentary film Ni-Naadamaadiz: Red Power Rising.